MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

 The entire goal of creating a bot is to have intelligent, automated interactions with users.
 Now that all the configuration, registration, and project setup are complete, you can start writing code for your bot.

-To add some simple code logic to your bot:

 1. Open Visual Studio Code, or return to it if Visual Studio Code is still open from the previous exercise.

 1. In the Visual Studio Code Explorer, select the app.js file created in the previous exercise.
 The file contents will open in the Editor window.

     ![Opening the app.js file](Images/vs-select-app-js-file.png)